-- The offense is noted and recorded in Educate. - Thereafter, repeated offense is cause for discipline possible detention or suspension. - If the above action is ineffective, the case will be brought to Administrative Advisory Team.
+- The offense is noted and recorded in the Dean of Student Life log. - Thereafter, repeated offense is cause for discipline possible detention or suspension. - If the above action is ineffective, the case will be brought to Administrative Advisory Team.

 Level II - Offenses which become cause for immediate disciplinary actions: detention.